feature-image

 The Cubs’ pitching also needs attention

 The Cubs’ pitching struggles are primarily driven by severe, cascading injuries to their rotation and the inconsistency of their bullpen.
 This holds a team ERA hovering near 4.10.
-And the worst part is that the existing staff lacks depth, putting increased pressure on healthy arms and causing turbulent stretches of blown leads.
+The existing staff lacks depth, putting increased pressure on healthy arms and causing turbulent stretches of blown leads.

 ADVERTISEMENT